mana/manasource-doc/scripting.md

 {% highlight lua %}
 on_mapupdate(function ref)
 {% endhighlight %}
-Will make sure that the function `ref` gets called with the the map id as argument for each game tick and map.
+Will make sure that the function `ref` gets called with the map id as argument for each game tick and map.
 ### on_recalculate_base_attribute
 {% highlight lua %}